Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction

 Second, we provide verifiability improvements to the symbolic reachability analysis of hybrid systems under uncertainty.
 In hybrid systems, if the reachable sets are large or subject to persistent uncertainty, they can enter multiple modes with distinct dynamics (e.g., ``cruise control'' mode or ``avoid obstacle'' mode) at the same time.
 When this happens, each resulting branch must be verified separately, leading to prohibitively long run times.
 This challenge is exacerbated in our setting, where we must inflate our reachable sets to account for the statistical uncertainty as well as introduce additional modes for each region.
 To address this challenge, we introduce a \textit{branch-merging algorithm} that consolidates similar branches (with overlapping reachable sets) during verification to permit verification of previously unverifiable highly-branching systems.

 We evaluate our approach on two case studies.
-First, a Mountain Car \cite{mc} case study with an image-based neural perception model estimating a low-dimensional state.
+First, a Mountain Car \cite{geng2024bridging} with an image-based neural perception model estimating a low-dimensional state.
 We find optimal regions in a single dimension of the state space and compute reachable sets under a neural network controller.
 The second case study is a 10th-scale autonomous racing car \cite{roboracer2025} with LiDAR-based neural perception operating in a higher-dimensional state space.
 We compute optimal, two-dimensional regions and compute reachable sets under a PID controller.
-This case study demonstrates the scalability of our methods to more realistic multi-dimensional systems with neural perception in the loop.
-In both case studies, our methods achieve significantly smaller reachable set sizes as compared to the state-of-the-art time-based approach \cite{cleaveland2024conformal} while maintaining the same user-defined, trajectory-wide confidence level.
-Our combined contributions are fourfold: \begin{enumerate} \item \textbf{State-based safety guarantees for neural perception systems.} We introduce a methodology to exploit heteroskedastic perception error to obtain user-specified safety guarantees, supported by a conformal-prediction method that yields tighter, region-based perception error bounds.
+This case study demonstrates the scalability of our methods to more realistic multi-dimensional systems with neural perception.
+In both case studies, our methods achieve significantly smaller reachable set sizes compared to the time-based approach \cite{cleaveland2024conformal}.
+Our combined contributions are fourfold:

+\begin{enumerate} \item \textbf{State-based safety guarantees for neural perception systems.} We introduce a methodology to exploit heteroskedastic perception error to obtain user-specified safety guarantees, supported by a conformal-prediction method that yields tighter, region-based perception error bounds.

 \item \textbf{Region partitioning for tight statistical bounds.} We introduce an algorithm to partition multi-dimensional state spaces for conformal prediction with per-region confidence allocations.

 \item \textbf{Improved reachability under uncertainty.} We provide a branch-merging algorithm that trades off uncertainty for scalability and thus enables more scalable reachability analysis of hybrid systems.